 RTLS automates contact tracing.
-The exam medical-grade cabinetry can be easily
+The exam medical-grade cabinetry can be easily cleaned and disinfected.

 Use of RTLS for a patient flow optimization and self-rooming can reduce waste and eliminate bottlenecks.

 Connected equipment and devices are operated from the computer screen.